Skip to Content

 Definition of Backstitch

-1. Press your machine’s reverse button or lever
+1. Locating your machine’s reverse button or lever

 Purpose and Importance of Backstitching

-Your sewing machine’s backstitch feature serves as a powerful guardian of your seams.
+Your sewing machine’s backstitch function acts as a powerful guardian of your seams.

-When you reinforce the start and end points, you’re creating a lock that prevents unraveling and extends garment longevity.
+When you reinforce the start and end points, you’re creating a lock that prevents unraveling and extends your garment’s life.

 Benefit Impact Application